AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate.md

     // 5.
     protected GiftCard() {
     }
-}
+    // omitted command handlers and event sourcing handlers }
 ```

-There are a couple of noteworthy concepts from the given code snippets, marked with numbered Java comments referring to the following bullets:
+There are a couple of noteworthy concepts from the given code snippets,
+ marked with numbered Java comments referring to the following bullets:

 1. The `@AggregateIdentifier` is the external reference point to into the `GiftCard` Aggregate.
 This field is a hard requirement, as with out it Axon will not know to which Aggregate a given Command is targeted.
 2. A `@CommandHandler` annotated constructor, or differently put the 'command handling constructor'.
 This annotation tells the framework that the given constructor is capable of handling the `IssueCardCommand`.
-The `@CommandHandler` annotated functions are the place where you would put your decision-making/business logic.
+The `@CommandHandler` annotated functions are the place where you would put your _decision-making/business logic_.
 3. The static `AggregateLifecycle#apply(Object...)` is what is used when an Event Message should be published.
 Upon calling this function the provided `Object`s will be published as `EventMessage`s within the scope of the Aggregate they are applied in.
 4. Using the `@EventSourcingHandler` is what tells the framework that the annotated function should be called when the Aggregate is 'sourced from its events'.
+As all the Event Sourcing Handlers combined will form the Aggregate, this is where all the _state changes_ happen.
 Note that the Aggregate Identifier **must** be set in the `@EventSourcingHandler` of the very first Event published by the aggregate.
 This is usually the creation event.
 Lastly, `@EventSourcingHandler` annotated functions are resolved using specific rules.